 If you have a question that is not addressed here, please email New Student Services: nss@berkeley.edu

-- What is the Golden Bear Experience?add
+What is the Golden Bear Experience?

 This experience is for undergraduate first-year students and for transfer students.
 Their transition to Berkeley begins online in the summer as soon as they accept their offer of admission.
 If you'd like to know more details, check out orientation.berkeley.edu.

-- What are students doing during the summer?add
+What are students doing during the summer?

 All new undergraduate students are completing Golden Bear Advising and Golden Bear Prep.
 By completing these modules during the summer, students will know what to expect when they arrive and have a familiarity with the campus and its resources.
 They also will have connected with their academic adviser and be ready to enroll in classes.